tweag/cardano-hoarding-node/docs/CIP-XXXX.md

 - Analyze why certain blocks or transactions are rejected
 - Track the propagation and timing of network events

+### Related Work

+**Xatu (Ethereum)**: The Ethereum ecosystem has a project called [Xatu](https://github.com/ethpandaops/xatu) which provides extensive datasets including every diffused block for various analytical tasks.
+It is widely used in the Ethereum community for assessing new features both before and after deployment, using custom tooling for data collection (essentially Ethereum's "hoarding node").

+**Pooltool.io (Cardano)**: A Cardano stake pool monitoring and analytics platform that collects performance metrics through voluntary opt-in integration from stake pool operators via API keys.
+Pool operators can send data such as block height and slot election information.
+While complementary to hoarding nodes (pooltool relies on voluntary reporting while hoarding nodes observe network behavior directly), pooltool and similar monitoring services represent potential consumers of hoarding node data for enhanced analytics.

+**cardano-slurp (Cardano)**: A simple prototype implementation focused on collecting headers and blocks (but not transactions).
+Demonstrates early exploration of this concept within the Cardano ecosystem.

+The hoarding node proposal builds on these precedents while providing standardized, protocol-level visibility into Cardano network behavior that can serve researchers, security analysts, and monitoring tools.

 ## Specification

 ### Architecture Overview